microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/azureauthorizationsystemresource-get.md

 ---
 title: "Get azureAuthorizationSystemResource"
-description: "Read the properties and relationships of an azureAuthorizationSystemResource object."
+description: "Read the properties and relationships of an azureAuthorizationSystemResource object for a provided Azure authorization system."
-author: "**TODO: Provide Github Name.
-See [topic-level metadata reference](https://aka.ms/msgo?pagePath=Document-APIs/Guidelines/Metadata)**" ms.localizationpriority: medium ms.prod: "**TODO: Add MS prod.
-See [topic-level metadata reference](https://aka.ms/msgo?pagePath=Document-APIs/Guidelines/Metadata)**"
+author: "mrudulahg01"
+ms.localizationpriority: medium
+ms.prod: "governance"
 doc_type: apiPageType
 ---